-The Federal Reserve Bank of Atlanta has overall responsibility for managing the Reserve Banks' provision of check and ACH services to depository institutions, the FRBNY has overall responsibility for managing the Reserve Banks' provision of Fedwire funds and securities services, and the Federal Reserve Bank of Chicago has overall responsibility for managing the Reserve Banks' provision of electronic access services to depository institutions.
-The Reserve Bank that has overall responsibility for managing these services recognizes the related total System revenue in its Consolidated Statements of Operations.
-The Bank is compensated for costs incurred to provide these services by the Reserve Banks responsible for managing these services and reports this compensation as "Other items of income (loss): Compensation received for service costs provided" in its Statements of Operations.
+The Federal Reserve Bank of Atlanta has overall responsibility for managing the Reserve Banks' provision of check and ACH services to depository institutions, the FRBNY has overall responsibility for managing the Reserve Banks' provision of Fedwire funds and securities services and National Settlement Service, and the Federal Reserve Bank of Chicago has overall responsibility for managing the Reserve Banks' provision of electronic access services to depository institutions.
+The Reserve Bank that has overall responsibility for managing these services recognizes the related total System revenue in its Statements of Operations.
+Revenue generated from these services is recognized when the Reserve Banks' performance obligations are satisfied.
+Because the performance obligations for these services are not for any specific term, the Reserve Banks responsible for managing these services recognize income based on usage of the services.
+Transaction prices are set by fee schedules published by the System.
+During the years ended December 31, 2019 and 2018, earned income was collected timely.
+The Bank is reimbursed for costs incurred to provide these services by the Reserve Banks responsible for managing these services and reports this reimbursement as a component of "Operating expenses: Other" in its Statements of Operations.

-q.
+r.
 Assessments

 The Board of Governors assesses the Reserve Banks to fund its operations and the operations of the Bureau.
 These assessments are allocated to each Reserve Bank based on each Reserve Bank's capital and surplus balances.
-The Board of Governors also assesses each Reserve Bank for expenses related to producing, issuing, and retiring Federal

-Reserve notes based on each Reserve Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes on December 31 of the prior year.
+The Board of Governors also assesses each Reserve Bank for expenses related to producing, issuing, and retiring Federal Reserve notes based on each Reserve Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes on December 31 of the prior year.

 The Dodd-Frank Act requires that, after the transfer of its responsibilities to the Bureau on July 21, 2011, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governor's 2009 annual report, which totaled \$4.98 billion.
 After 2013, the amount will be adjusted annually in accordance with the provisions of the Dodd-Frank Act.
-The percentage of total operating expenses of the System for the years ended December 31, 2018 and 2017 was 13.31 percent (\$663.0 million) and 12.98 percent (\$646.2 million), respectively.
+The percentage of total operating expenses of the System for the years ended December 31, 2019 and 2018 was 13.63 percent (\$678.9 million) and 13.31 percent (\$663.0 million), respectively.
 The Bank's assessment for Bureau funding is reported as "Operating expenses: Assessments: Bureau of Consumer Financial Protection" in the Statements of Operations.

-r.
+s.
 Taxes

 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$4 million and \$3 million for the years ended December 31, 2018 and 2017, respectively, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Operations.
+The Bank's real property taxes were \$4 million for each of the years ended December 31, 2019 and 2018, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Operations.

-s.
+t.
 Restructuring Charges